linzjs/linz/docusaurus/docs/models.md

 ### Model permissions

 Model permissions is an in-depth topic and should be considered amongst other permission capabilities.
-Read more about :ref:`permissions-reference`.
+Read more about [permissions](./permissions).

 ## Model statics, virtuals and methods